Warayut-Muknumporn/Multinational-Retail-Data-Centralisation/README.md

 We construct a local PostgreSQL database for this project.
 We process the data after it is uploaded from various sources, build a database structure, and execute SQL queries.

+In this document, the discussed project is the Multinational Data Centralisation project, which is a comprehensive project aimed at transforming and analysing large datasets from multiple data sources.
+By utilising the power of Pandas, the project will clean the data, and produce a STAR based database schema for optimised data storage and access.
+The project also builds complex SQL-based data queries, allowing the user to extract valuable insights and make informed decisions.
+This project will provide the user with the experience of building a real-life complete data solution, from data acquisition to analysis, all in one place.

 ## Project

 1. Data extraction.
 In "data_extraction.py" we store methods responsible for the upload of data into pandas data frame from different sources.